AurelieGIRAUD/Logistic_Regression_Project6/README.md

 At OpenClassrooms, the learning process is project-driven because that’s the fastest way to become proficient and to get some hands-on experiences.
 The Data Analyst degree include 9 projects to get through all the fundamentals of the Data Analyst Role:

-- Perform database searches using SQL queries to retrieve relevant data.
+- Perform database searches using SQL queries to retrieve relevant data:
+  - MySQL
+  - PostGreSQL

 - Data Wrangling:
   - gathering, selecting, and transforming data into valuable and reliable source of information.